The Dr. Guislain Award 'Breaking the Chains of Stigma' is

 and heritage in the field of mental health care and research.

-On October 10th 2012 Bagus Utomo was the first to receive
+On October 10th 2012 Bagus Utomo was the

 the Award, which refers to Joseph Guislain (1797- 1860), the first